Higher Education

 Building the talent pipeline

-QC, That’s Where our family of communities has outstanding higher education institutions that support employers along with existing and future employees.
+QC, That’s Where our family of communities has outstanding higher education institutions that support employers with existing and future employees.

 The QC’s educational attainment is competitive with communities across the nation:

-• 41% have completed education or training beyond high school
+• 42% have completed education or training beyond high school

-• 26% of adults have a bachelor’s degree or higher (Census 2020)
+• 28% of adults have a bachelor’s degree or higher (2022 American Community Survey)

 Post-secondary educational institutions, located in the metro Quad Cities